zachhollow/RSSNewsFeeds/README.md

 # RSS and Atom News Feeds
-A running list of currently accessible URLs to RSS and Atom feeds hosted by news providers.
+A running list of currently accessible XML pages hosted by news providers.
 ----
 RSS Feeds, Atom Feeds, or Site Maps:
 - Haaretz: